 A Provisional ballot can be a full or Federal only ballot, depending on the voter's registration status.
-Provisional ballots allow voters whose eligibility is uncertain on Election Day or who need to provide identification to cast a ballot.
+Provisional ballots allow a voter whose eligibility is uncertain on Election Day or who needs to provide identification to cast a ballot.
 These ballots require verification by the Recorders office after the election.
 A voter may request a provisional ballot if: